Empower Your Practice

 Wrapping Up

 Demographic data plays a crucial role in health and social care for a number of reasons.
 It helps to identify patients, provide effective communication with patients, contribute to national statistics and research, increase cultural competence, and improve advertising performance.
+It also supports facility planning, reveals health inequalities, and informs social care commissioning decisions that affect communities for years to come.

 It is important to collect and store demographic data in a secure manner and to give patients access to their data and the right to have it corrected.